SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

   * Could be useful if more feedback can be gotten regarding the API
   * Previously received feedback is too technical and not general enough
   * Dan would really want new user to try it out and give honest feedback regarding functionality
-  * Before next week would be great (hoping possbily before Christmas)
+  * Before next week would be great (hoping possibly before Christmas)
   * A focused discussion during next week's / next next week's community meeting would be great
   * Ideally NDCube 2.0 should come out before SunPy 2.1, at least that's the expectations